-This means that by acting to change how food is produced, distributed, consumed, and disposed of, we can also affect these outcomes, either for better or for worse.
-However, to understand the implications of potential changes, we must understand how all these factors are interconnected and affect one another – in other words, we need to apply systems thinking to food.
+This means that by acting to change how food is produced, distributed, consumed, and disposed of, we can also affect these outcomes — either for better or for worse.
+However, to understand the implications of potential changes, we must understand how all these factors are interconnected and affect one another.
+In other words, we need to apply systems thinking to food.

-This chapter, and associated resources, provides an entry point into ‘food systems’ thinking and the multifaceted set of issues that are connected to food.
+This chapter, and associated resources, provides an entry point into ‘food systems’ thinking and the multifaceted set of issues that are connected through food.
 It provides a foundation for the wider set of ideas and complexities that are explored in the other chapters of Foodsource.

 The chapter addresses the following: